dgwyer/html-css-developer-applicant-challenge/readme.md

 I obtained the button hover color and timed fade in from the main [WPForms](https://wpforms.com) website.

+- Fully responsive, including usage of `picture` tag to control which image is loaded depending on browser width.
 ## Responsive Behaviour

 - The video play button SVG reduces in size as the browser width reduces.